thecodejuicer/katacoda-scenarios/introToProgramming/step3.md

 Now that you have a valid Java application, we&apos;ll make it do something.
 It is going to print "Hello, World!" to the terminal.
-Add a line of code to the &ldquo;main&rdquo; method:
+Add a line of code to the `main` method:

 <pre class="file">
 &hellip;